martnga/2DO/README.md

 # 2DO
-This is a basic Todo list built with [Rail] (http://rubyonrails.org/).
+This is a basic Todo list built with [Rails] (http://rubyonrails.org/).